Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive at work, inside the organization and the larger job market.
+Lack of personal growth can make employees uncompetitive, both inside an organization and on the wider job market.

-How Can You Stay Competitive?
+How Can You Keep Your Competitive?

 Negativity